 - Melted Sugar/Caramel – melt sugar, let caramelize to your liking.
 Pour onto a parchment.
 Let harden.
 Peel off and glue on the inside of the house with royal icing.
 Or place baked cookies onto a parchment and pour it inside of the windows.
 Let harden.

 In some cases I like to pre-bake my gingerbread panels before I fill the open areas with candies.
 Let the cookies cool completely before adding the crushed candy and then bake the cookie at 350F for about 7 minutes, until the candies are melted.
-Let the cookies cool completely before removing them from the baking sheet lined with parchment.
+Allow cookies to cool completely before removing them from the baking sheet lined with parchment.

 When using melted sugar, bake the cookies first and then fill with melted sugar.
 Have a piece of parchment underneath and let the sugar harden before peeling it off from the parchment.